 Sections 4-7 ~ Individual Subjects

 Students have a section devoted to each subject.
 Teachers usually add one unit of study at a time to these sections.
-At this link, you can find the incredible subject cover pages pictured here.
+You can find the incredible subject cover pages pictured here at this link.

 Section 8 ~ F.I.S.H.

 F.I.S.H.
 [Family Involvement Starts Here] is a schoolwide practice.
-F.I.S.H. binders provide a special location for school and class notes, calendars, newsletters, permission slips, basically, all types of teacher/parent communication.
+F.I.S.H. binders provide a particular location for school and class notes, newsletters, permission slips, and all teacher/parent communication types.
 Parents know this is where they need to look each night, and teachers check this section daily for any notes parents might send to school.
-During morning review, students open their binders to this section.
-The teacher can make a quick sweep through the classroom and collect any correspondence.
+During the morning review, students open their binders to this section.
+The teacher can quickly sweep through the classroom and collect any correspondence.

-See Parent Connection Newsletters for a monthly correspondence with parents.
+See Parent Connection Newsletters for monthly correspondence with parents.

 More information about Student Binders

-Teachers keep binders on Wednesdays.
-Parents know the binders will not come home this night because old material is removed from the binders and new material is added.
+Teachers keep binders at school on Wednesdays.
+Parents know the binders will not come home on Wednesdays because the teacher removes the old material and adds new material from the binders on this day.